tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Because the author was able to connect with the property’s owner, he was able to determine that the owner was willing to sell.
 He was able to acquire the property for $5 million, which was $1 million less than what he had paid for it thirteen years ago.

 - The author acquired the property and started working on it.
 He figured out that the property was in distress, but there was also a lot of potential.
 He would need to underwrite the deal carefully.

-- Income verification is not difficult, but it requires a lot of work.
-It is crucial to understand the process, as it is the basis of every good investment.

-- The income section of the rehabbing spreadsheet allows you to compare the property’s current and projected income.
-You can then use this data to determine if the property is worth rehabbing or not.

-- The first step in calculating the ARV of a multifamily property is to determine the gross potential rent, which is the maximum amount of money the property can generate.
-The GPR is calculated by multiplying the average rent of all units in a property by the number of units.

-- The Gross Rent Ratio, or GPR, is the most important number in the BRRRR approach and is calculated by dividing the gross rent by the total square footage.

 - The ideal situation is to collect data from at least three or four comparable rentals, and then average the prices for each unit type, both monthly and on a per square foot basis.